meower-community/jaxon_bots/README.md

 # jaxon's bots
 bots made by jaxonbaxon for meower (may or may not be updated)

+latest mwrapper is on NPM! check it out: https://www.npmjs.com/package/mwrapper

 current bots:

 | name | description | version | ESM? | path |